zevaverbach/avt-fresh/README.md

 Application Type: "Private App"
 Scopes: `admin:all:legacy`

 Add a redirect URI, it can actually be pretty much anything.
+Well, preferably a URL you control since it will receive OAuth tokens.

 Finally, once you have an app on that developer page, click into it and click "go to authentication" page.
 Freshbooks will pop open a tab and go to your redirect URI, appending `?code=blahblahblah` to it.
 Grab the "blah blah blah" value and paste it into the prompt.